franneck94/GwToolbox_HelperPlugins/docs/General/HeroWindow.md

 - Avoid Combat
 - Attack

+## Hero Following

+While the hero following is active, your heroes with cast fall back after each other.
+The hero behaviour will be set to guard, afterwards it will be set back to the previous behaviour.
+There are two different kinds of activation the hero following:

-## Follow
+#### Manual Follow

 All heroes will be flagged to your current position every ~800ms.
 Hence, its much easier to run through enemies with your heroes.

-While running, your heroes with fall back will cast the skill after each other.
+#### Automatic Follow

+Note: With pinging a target i mean pressing **ctrl+space**.
-When you ping a far away target, this gets activated.
+When you ping a far away target, the hero following gets activated.
-When you ping a close target or attack an close target, the following will stop.
+When you ping a close target or attack an close target, the hero following will stop.

 ## Attack